 - Second-largest private university in Tennessee

-- University consists of 10 distinct colleges along with adult degree programs, global education and interdisciplinary studies:
+University consists of 11 distinct colleges and one school along with adult degree programs, global education and interdisciplinary studies:

 - Jack C. Massey College of Business